-Annex II species qualifying features Shore dock Rumex rupestris Favourable: Maintained (Feb 2006) species required to support this species is such that the distribution, abundance and populations dynamics of the species within the site and population beyond the site is stable or increasing.
-Important considerations include; distribution, extent, structure, function and quality of habitat, prey availability and quality.
-As part of this objective it should be noted that; The abundance of prey species subject to existing commercial fisheries needs to be equal to or greater than that required to achieve maximum sustainable yield and secure in the long term.
-The management and control of activities or operations likely to adversely affect the species feature is appropriate for maintaining it in favourable condition and is secure in the long term.
-Sea lamprey Petromyzon marinus Unfavourable: Declining (Apr 2005) Contamination of potential prey species should be below concentrations potentially harmful to their physiological health.
-Disturbance by human activity is below levels that suppress reproductive success, physiological health or long-term behaviour For otter there are sufficient sources within the SAC and beyond of high quality freshwater for drinking and bathing.
-Restoration and recovery: In the Milford Haven waterways complex inputs of nutrients and contaminants to the water column and sediments derived from human activity must remain at or below levels at the time the site became a candidate SAC.
-As part of this objective it should be noted that for the otter, populations should be increasing.
-River lamprey Lampetra fluviatilis Unfavourable: No change (Apr 2005) Allis shad Alosa alosa Not Assessed Twaite shad Alosa fallax Not Assessed Otter Lutra lutra Favourable: Unclassified (Mar 2010)
+Shore dock Rumex rupestris Favourable: Maintained (Feb 2006) • Disturbance by numan activity is below levels that suppress reproductive success, physiological health or long-term behaviour • For otter there are sufficient sources within the SAC and beyond of high quality freshwater for amics of the species within the site and population beyond the site is stable or increasing. bortant considerations include; distribution, extent, structure, function and quality of habitat, prey ilability and quality. bart of this objective it should be noted that; he abundance of prey species subject to existing commercial fisheries needs to be equal to or ater than that required to achieve maximum sustainable yield and secure in the long term. he management and control of activities or operations likely to adversely affect the species feature Annex II species qualifying features Sea lamprey Petromyzon marinus Unfavourable: Declining (Apr 2005) River lamprey Lampetra fluviatilis Unfavourable: No change (Apr 2005) Allis shad Alosa alosa Not Assessed Twaite shad Alosa fallax Not Assessed Otter Lutra lutra Favourable: Unclassified (Mar 2010)

-Site name : Gower Commons / Tiroedd Comin SAC

-Location Grid Reference: SS497900
+Site name : Gower Commons / Tiroedd Comin SAC Location Grid Reference: SS497900 JNCC Site Code: UK0012685 Size: 1775 29ba

-Qualifying Features Condition Assessment Conservation Objectives Annex I habitat primary reason for selection Northern Atlantic wet heaths with Erica tetralix Unfavourable: Unclassified (Sept 2016) The wet heath will be found on moist and generally acidic soils across the commons.
+Siz Size: 1775.29ha Qualifying Features Condition Assessment Conservation Objectives Annex I habitat primary reason for selection Northern Atlantic wet heaths with Erica tetralix Unfavourable: Unclassified (Sept 2016) The wet heath will be found on moist and generally acidic soils across the commons.
 The wet heath will be characterised by western gorse growing amongst cross-leaved heath and purple moor grass.
 The gorse will be low growing and does not seem to dominate the heath.
 The yellow of the gorse and the pink of the cross-leaved heath make a spectacular display.
 Pink lousewort will be seen growing amongst the mixture of gorse and heath, with grasses and sedges weaving their way through the mix of species such as cotton grass, heath bedstraw, heath milkwort, flea sedge and carnation sedge.
 Sphagnum mosses grow beneath the heath, holding moisture like a sponge.
 Plants capable of growing in certain very wet areas associated with wet heath like bog asphodel and the insect eating sundews will also be found as you walk around the wet heath.
 The wet heath is not poached by grazing animals, but is evenly and sensitively grazed.
 There are no invasive species like Rhododendron or Japanese Knotweed growing in the wet heath and willow and birch are found only very thinly scattered throughout the site, mainly on the edges.
 All factors affecting the achievement of these conditions are under control.